Your trading timeframe, market and strategy MUST be matched with who you are as a person.

 I have never achieved any great or consistent success mostly because I have never had time to devote to trading as a real business as being an entrepreneur takes up most of a 24 hour day.
 Having said that however, I am now getting to a place where I intend to transition to full time trading and am getting very serious.

-When I listened to your 12 elements, I was struck that one way to equate or identify one’s style is to look at what sports one is drawn to and why.
+I was struck that one way to equate or identify one’s style is to look at what sports one is drawn to and why.
 The answer for me is basketball!
 Why?
 Because it takes very sophisticated and unique personal skills, it is a fast game, the rewards or failures happen each time you move from one end of the court to the other, you have to be in superb mental and physical shape, you have to have a very high level of confidence in your own skills, you have to be quick, nimble, perceptive, cunning and etc. Contrast that to the very snail game of golf, baseball, even football etc. Not that those games don’t require some of the same attributes but nonetheless, they are SLOW and I don’t have the patience for them.
 I am totally bored with golf.
 I would rather search for lost golf balls than play the game!

 Translating to the markets, you can see that a fast game has to be day trading, scalping, moving in and out in fast markets rather than trend trading, or investing, or option strategies such as iron condors, calendar spreads etc. where it takes a month to know if one wins or loses. etc.